kEllieGit/SBox-Visual-Novel-Base/README.md

 ## Support

-For technical support and/or questions related to VNBase, please join the community discord server found below.
+For technical support and/or questions related to VNBase, please either create a new issue, or join the community discord server found below. https://discord.gg/JVzVaJDHAQ

-https://discord.gg/JVzVaJDHAQ

 ## SandLang